Vidushi2709/VoxLoad/README.md

-# Voice as a Proxy for Cognitive Load
+# VoxLoad: Voice as a Proxy for Cognitive Load

 A multi-agent pipeline that estimates **cognitive load** from speech recordings using within-speaker z-score normalization.
 Give it an MP4 (or WAV) and a speaker baseline, and it returns normalized deviation scores for pause patterns, filler words, and speech rate.